khoih-prog/BlynkESP32_BT_WF/README.md

 The Blynk ESP32 libraries for BlueTooth, BLE and WiFi, by design, can't coexist.
 So that when we'd like to use either WiFi or BlueTooth / BLE, it's not possible within the same sketch.
 With this libraries modifications, we now can compile with both options, then select one )(WiFi or BT/BLE) to run at run-time by pressing a switch.

-BLE is still not finished yet.
-Will update for next version.

 ## Contributing